alireza-amirsamimi/telegram_tray_icon/README.md

 ```

-Copy content of Breez or Breez dark folder from cloned repository to your Telegram folder .
+Copy content of Breez or Breez dark or ... folder from cloned repository to your Telegram folder .